ARMmbed/mbed-client/docs/Howto.md

 ##### Setting an executable function

-For Dynamic Resources, you can pass a function pointer to the Resource or Resource Instance.
+For dynamic Resources, you can pass a function pointer to the Resource or Resource Instance.
 It will be executed when mbed Device Server calls a `POST` method on that resource.
 The Resource or Resource Instance must support the `POST` operation mode for this feature to work.

 To pass the function pointer: